 Fall Semester (early September – mid December)

 Spring Semester (early to mid January— early June)

 Academic Year (early to mid September— early June)

 Fall Semester: March 15

 Spring Semester: October 1

 Academic Year: March 15

-Courses must be pre- or post-approved.
+Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
-Grades will not appear on W&M transcript or be included in GPA calculations.
+Grades will not appear on transcripts or be included in GPA calculations.

-Room and board paid on site in Lille.
-A $75 application fee, $200 off-campus fee and insurance fee of approximately $34 per month apply to all students, to be paid to the Bursar's Office prior to the start of the program.
+A $75 application fee, $300 off-campus fee, and an international medical/evacuation insurance fee of $170 apply to all students, to be paid to the W&M Bursar's Office prior to the start of the program.
 Students are responsible for airfare and visa costs.